7 Tips to Teach Your Kids How to Use Credit Cards

 The bottom line on teaching kids about money

 It’s important to start money conversations early.
-Be transparent about your own finances, share your successes, and any lessons you may have learned along the way.
+Be transparent about finances, share your successes, and any lessons you may have learned along the way.
 Encourage your kids to ask questions, and if you don’t know the answers, find out together.

 Sign up for Mydoh today and give your kids a real-world experience of earning and spending their own money today.